npiper/confluence.extract/README.md

 ### Confluence Access and a Personal token

 To login and extract the pages or perform the bulk `exportSpace` command needed you will need a Confluence cloud personal access token.

+### Confluence Space Permissions

+To perform the export of a space using the Bob Swift Atlassian Confluence CLI, you need to have the appropriate permissions within Confluence.
+The required permissions are as follows:

+View Space: You must have permission to view the space you want to export.
+This permission allows you to access the content and attachments within the space.

+Export Space: You need the "Export Space" permission to be able to export the space using the CLI.
+By default, this permission is granted to the "Confluence Administrators" and "Space Administrators" groups.
+If you are not a member of these groups, the space administrator or a Confluence administrator can grant you this permission.

 ## Dockerfile addtions